-16 September 2021: Creative Land Trust, in collaboration with Get Living and Creative Estuary, has published research that has found a positive association between the presence of creative workspace and residential property values.
+16 September 2021: Creative Land Trust, in collaboration with Get Living and Creative Estuary, has published research on creative spaces that has found a positive association between the presence of creative workspace and residential property values.

 The evidence suggests there is a financial value to benefits that creative industries bring to residential areas, expressed in house price data.
 Over a 10-year time frame this amounted to 4.4% per annum price outperformance above the wider London residential market – a total of 44% over the 10 years.
 The per annum outperformance ranged from a high of 10% per annum (London City Island) through to 2% per annum (Hackney Wick / Fish Island).